cni/t1fit/README.md

     ./t1_fitter.py -h

 ### Correcting for EPI distortion
 EPI distortion correction is done using FSL's topup tool.
-Provide the NIFTI file corresponding to the reversed phase encoding acquisition, along with the NIFTI file of the original phase encoding, and run the script t1fit_unwarp.py with:
+Provide the NIFTI file of the reversed phase encoding acquisition, along with the NIFTI file of the original phase encoding acquisition, and run the script `t1fit_unwarp.py` with:

     ./t1fit_unwarp.py -p /path/to/reverse/pe/nifti.nii.gz /path/to/nifti.nii.gz outbase

+For detailed usage information, run

+    ./t1fit_unwarp.py -h